gitpod-io/apache-example/README.md

-# Template repo to run the Apache2 Web Server with PHP and XDebug in Gitpod.io
+# Gitpod template repo of Apache2 with PHP and XDebug

 ## Try or Contribute